Dealing with Mold: Introduction

 - Keep an eye out for signs of mold growth, such as musty odors or discoloration on walls or ceilings.

-Identifying and removing mold.
+Identifying and removing mold

 Even with preventative measures, mold can still grow in your home after a hurricane.
 Here are some steps to take when identifying and removing mold: